 To create your filters, you first need to set up custom tags or categories (you can use either to create your filters).
 This is simple with FooGallery PRO Expert, which includes the tag and category field for images by default.
 There are several ways you can then add your tags:

-In the image metadata: In the WordPress media library, select the image to image to which you want to add tags and scroll down to the tags / categories field.
+• WordPress Media Library: In the media library, select the image to which you want to add tags and scroll down to the tags / categories field.
 Add the tags you wish to use.
 You can also do this when you upload an image to your library.
 However, this can be a lengthy, manual process.

 Add tags and categories in the media library